earthling-hamzalechham/PasteKey/README.md

 2. Open the DMG and drag PasteKey to your Applications folder
 3. Launch PasteKey from Applications

 > **First launch note:** macOS may show a security warning since PasteKey is not notarised yet.
-Right-click the app → Open → Open to bypass it.
-This is a one-time step.
+Go to System Settings > Privacy & Security, scroll down to the "Security" section, and click "Open Anyway" next to the blocked PasteKey app message.

 ---